johnny-morrice/teoma-jmorrice/content/appeal-to-monads.md

 There is little utility to be found using monads: in your case monads are **bad**.

-If you desperately want to use monads, *why not write your program in a language that supports them?*

 ## Conclusion.  *Therefore, X is good.*

 Even if monads are good, your thing is not a monad.
 Perhaps it is superficially *like* some type of monad.
 But it does not follow that it will be good; it does not follow that it would be good for the same reason that the monad was good.